Small Batch Easy New York-Style Bagels

 2. Let it Rise: Place dough in a greased bowl, cover, and let rise for 1-1.5 hours until doubled in size.

-5. Egg wash: Mix 1 tablespoon tap water with 1 egg white (not egg yolk).
+5. Egg wash: Mix 1 tablespoon water with 1 egg white (not egg yolk).
 Brush egg wash on all the bagels

 6. For the toppings: